folbricht/routedns/README.md

 - dot - DNS-over-TLS
 - doh - DNS-over-HTTP

-The following example defines 3 well-known resolvers, one using DNS-over-TLS while the other two use plain DNS.
+The following example defines several well-known resolvers, one using DNS-over-TLS, one DNS-over-HTTP while the other two use plain DNS.

 ```toml
 [resolvers]